BakirGracic/website-views-farming/README.md

 - Checks for internet connection
 - Checks for needed packages
-- Continuously requests website using curl
+- Continuously requests website using `curl`
-- Visits website in 1 to 10 parallel processes (for faster execution)
+- Visits website in 1 to 10 parallel processes
 - Suitable for lower-end systems
 - By default limited to 1 second delay and max 10 parallel processes
-- curl requests are randomized with rotation of User-Agent and other headers
+- `curl` requests are randomized with rotation of `User-Agent` and other headers
-- curl doesn't store session or cookies (filters non-IP rate limiting mechanisms)
+- `curl` doesn't store session or cookies (this filters non-IP rate limiting mechanisms)
-- Intended to farm views on websites (like GItHub,...)
+- Intended to farm views on websites
 - This is not a DDoS program!
 Don't use it as such!

 ### Necessary packages

-Install them by using appropriate command of your linux distro/flavour<br />
-Example: `sudo apt-get install parallel`

-- curl
+- `curl`
-- parallel
+- `parallel`
-- bc
+- `bc`

+You can install them all using (for Debian): `sudo apt-get install curl parallel bc`

 ### How-to